kubeflow/website/content/en/docs/distributions/gke/deploy/upgrade.md

    kubectl get namespace
    ```

-   If you are using a different enviroment, you can always
+   If you are using a different environment, you can always
    reconfigure the context by:

    ```bash